Heikowi/HWIFileDownload/README.md

 ### Refresh

 By pulling down the table view, the contents are refreshed.
-All items with no completed download are downloaded again.
+All items with incomplete data resume download.

 ### Background